rhoffsch42/rhoffsch42.github.io/src/welcome.md

 # Welcome
 ---

-I'm a software engineer, leaving in France.
+I'm a software engineer, living in France.
 I've been programming since 2014.
 In this blog you will find some projects about graphics programming, voxels, video games, tools and add-ons for games, and more...
-I like efficient and performant programing, this is why I'm more focused on C/C++.

 ---